GuilhermeUhrigshardt/the_rush/README.md

 ## Starting the application

+#### After cloning this repo, follow the steps below to get the application running:

 The database is configured to use PostgreSQL's default username, password (both 'postgres'), database and hostname.
 If you wish to use other values, they can be changed at lines 5 - 8 of [`config/dev.exs`](/config/dev.exs).

 Before creating the database, you may include additional JSON files to [`priv/repo/seeds`](priv/repo/seeds) folder.
 The [`rushing.json`](priv/repo/seeds/rushing.json) file is already there, but if you want to load more data, feel free to include other files (it must contain the same structure).